 2. Create and Distribute Communication Guidelines

-Setting clear expectations for how you want employees to communicate can seem awkward at first.
+Setting clear expectations for how you want employees to communicate effectively can seem awkward at first.
 Telling people how they should talk to each other can sound like you’re micromanaging your team.

 Or, if you’ve implemented a communication tool that facilitates file sharing, specify that it should be used for all client files.
 Otherwise, there may be confusion when employees try to send files by email instead.